kg-construct/use-cases/README.md

 ### Non-Github users:
 - Check the requested information about the use case at [basic-template.md](https://github.com/kg-construct/use-cases/blob/master/basic-template.md) file.
-- Send the filled template to dchaves@fi.upm.es.
+- Send the filled template to the internal mailing list of the group.